-- TalkTalk – Specialises in value broadband and TV packages, with a key selling point of no mid-contract price rises.
+- TalkTalk – specialises in value broadband and TV packages

-- Vodafone – Offers affordable fibre broadband, with savings of £2 per month when you also sign up for a mobile phone contract.
-Money back if you don’t get guaranteed minimum speed.
+- Vodafone – offers affordable fibre broadband, with savings of £3 per month when you also sign up for a mobile phone contract

-- Shell Energy – Keenly priced broadband deals, with discounts for existing energy customers and money off vehicle fuel.
-Shell Energy pledges no price hikes when you come to the end of your contract.
+- Shell Energy – decently priced broadband deals, with discounts for existing energy customers and money off vehicle fuel

-- SSE – Offers money-off when you sign up for energy and broadband, as well as guarantee of no mid-contract price rises.
-Allows you to cancel penalty-free within 60 days if you’re not happy with your service.
+- SSE – offers money off when you sign up for energy and broadband with them.
+Allows you to cancel penalty-free within 60 days if you’re not happy with your service

 Can I get cheap BT, Sky, and Virgin Media deals?